Asia-Hewett/solar_v_emissions_project/logs/asia.md

 09:12 P.M.
 Finished "Population by State" graph which I know was a total waste of time... but I wanted it...
 09:31 P.M.
 Had to fix the csv's to show state abbreviations so I could merge the emissions data with the population data 09:43 P.M.
-Emissions data had to be updated to fit the previous edits as well
+Emissions data had to be updated to fit the previous edits as well 11:12 P.M.
+Trying to get my multiplot line to work but I've run into some roadblocks I believe are rooted in my dataframes.
+I'm going to do some more research and get it figured out.
+I'll use a chi-test and t-test to determine correlation on my last plot.